maksimgm/study_notes/JS-essentials.md

 	var a = 3;
 	alert( ++a );

-	Value of a will change to 4.
+	Value of 'a' will change to 4.
 Result is 4.

 	var a = 3;
 	alert( a++ );

-	Value of a will be 3.
+	Value of 'a' will be 3.
 Result is 3.

 **Ternary Operator**

 	condition ? true : false
--

 	var playerOne = 15;
 	var playerTwo = 20;